Specialized Benign or Malignant Pediatric Tumor Care

 We offer the latest techniques for brain tumor surgery including microsurgery.
 Our dedicated team is committed to making tumor removal safer and more effective than ever before.
-Surgical innovations we offer at Penn State Children’s Hospital include:
+Surgical innovations we offer at Penn State Health Children’s Hospital include:

 - Frameless stereotaxis: provides image guidance during surgery, mapping the surgical instruments to MRI or CT scans performed before surgery